sheisc/COMP9024/Graphs/DepthFirstSearch/README.md

 **When debugging this program in VS Code, you can set a breakpoint at line 262 in [src/Graph.c](./src/Graph.c) to observe the nodes on call stack.**

+The nodes on the call stack are useful in [cycle detection](../CycleDetection/README.md).

 | Visiting 0 | Visiting 2 |  Visiting 1 | Visiting 5 |
 |:-------------:|:-------------:|:-------------:|:-------------:|
 | Nodes on call stack: $\color{red}{0}$ | Nodes on call stack: $\color{red}{2}$, 0 | Nodes on call stack: $\color{red}{1}$, 2, 0 | Nodes on call stack: $\color{red}{5}$, 1, 2, 0 |